olivierdalang/improvedpolygoncapturing/README.md

 The same input method could be usefull also for points layers and for advanced digitizine (split, reshape, ...)
 Maybe the plugin could become a general input assistance plugin instead of being a specific tool.

 # Interface #
 With the input boxes, it would be more elegant to have the plugin in a specific palette (dockable).
 Currently, it's acceptable only when the palette is horizontal

-# Details #
-When the angle is fixed, the length, when defined by the mouse, should be the projection on the line instead of the absolute distance of the mouse to the last point

 # Shortcuts #
 Is it possible to set shortcuts to give the focus to the right editfield ? (for instance : d for distance, a for angle, shift-d to lock the distance, shift-a to lock the angle)